minio/docs/source/reference/minio-mc/mc-retention-info.rst

    *Required*

-   The full path to the object for which to retreive the object lock configuration.
+   The full path to the object for which to retrieve the object lock configuration.
 Specify the :ref:`alias <alias>` of a configured S3-compatible service as the prefix to the ``ALIAS`` bucket path.
 For example: